 If you would like to learn more about how to prepare for CECL, contact Mark Schmelzle below.

 Senior Vice President

-Financial Industry Services Team Leader
+Financial Services Industry Team Leader

-Mark Schmelzle’s practice focuses primarily on financial institutions, manufacturing/wholesale/distribution entities and private equity groups.
-He leads the firm’s financial services industry team and is a member of the manufacturing and private equity teams.
 In the financial services and manufacturing industries, his experience includes financial statement audits, fraud investigations and other types of attest services.

-Schmelzle is a certified public accountant and a member of the American Institute of Certified Public Accountants, the Kansas Society of Certified Public Accountants, and Young Bank Officers of Kansas.
-He is an alumnus of Leadership Wichita and named one of the Wichita Business Journal’s “40 Under 40” young leaders in the community.
-He serves in leadership positions for community organizations including Youth Entrepreneurs and the Wichita Aero Club.
+Schmelzle is a certified public accountant and a member of the American Institute of Certified Public Accountants, the Kansas Society of Certified Public Accountants and Young Bank Officers of Kansas.
+He is an alumnus of Leadership Wichita and was named one of the Wichita Business Journal’s “40 Under 40” young leaders in the community.
+He also serves in leadership positions for community organizations including Youth Entrepreneurs and the Wichita Aero Club.